 See the complete review in 102 Top Picks for Homeschool Curriculum.

-Trail Guide to Learning is projected to be a complete program for students in kindergarten through twelfth grade, although only three years of the program are available thus far with the fourth coming soon.
+Trail Guide to Learning is projected to be a complete program for students in kindergarten through twelfth grade, although only four years of the program are available thus far.
 The methodology is a combination of both Ruth Beechick's and Charlotte Mason's ideas, which overlap and complement each other very well.
 It uses a unit study approach built around geography in the context of historical events.
 Science, art, and language arts are also covered with language arts receiving a great deal of attention in a manner somewhat like that used in Learning Language Arts through Literature.

 The first three volumes cover American history.
 The second three volumes will cover world history.
-The plan is that a separate series will eventually be published for high school.
+The plan is that an additional series will eventually be published for high school.

 The first year, titled Paths of Exploration, targets grades three through five, although it can be easily adapted for use with second and sixth graders.
 The second year course, Paths of Settlement, aims for a slightly older audience in grades four through six.
 Paths of Progress, the third course, shifts up to grades five through seven.
 Supplements that will allow you to simultaneously teach children in kindergarten through second grade are also in the works.
-The world history courses, the first of which will be available in 2015, target middle school.
-While the layout remains the same, the level of difficulty gradually increases as you move up through the courses.
+The world history courses target middle school.
+The level of difficulty gradually increases as you move up through the courses.

-Each course is divided into six units, with each unit focused on a single theme that reflects a tight integration of geography and history.
+Each unit focuses on a single theme that reflects a tight integration of geography and history.
 This approach covers fewer topics but in greater depth than do traditional textbooks.
 The six themes in Paths of Exploration are Columbus, Jamestown, Pilgrims, Daniel Boone, Lewis and Clark, and Trails West.
 In Paths of Settlement, the themes are Growing Pains, Freedom Decided, Nation Building, House Divided, Unity Restored, and Sea to Shining Sea.
 The six units in Paths of Progress are Great Leaps, Making Connections, Perseverance Pays Off, Cultivating Greatness, Success Takes Flight, and Reach for the Stars; these cover from the Industrial Revolution into the beginning of the twentieth century.

 You can discern the natural thread of the study of U.S. History reflected in these themes.
 Paths of Settlement includes study of the individual states as well as a "home state project" which should satisfy any requirement for state study you might have.

-Lessons are laid out in detail for each day in two large hard-cover volumes (sold as a set).
-Each volume should take a semester to complete.
-At the back of the first volume of each course is a computer Student Resources CD-ROM (runs on Windows or Mac) with PDF files—more than 2000 printable pages!
+Lessons are laid out in detail for each day in two, four, or six volumes for each course.
+(You can purchase either complete courses or a unit at a time.)
+Student pages are purchased separately in either print or digital format, and these may also be purchased for an entire course or by the unit.
+Student pages are substantial—more than 2000 printable pages!
 These are primarily forms that students will use as they create their own notebooks, but they also include games and maps students use for assignments.
 Student worksheets often include check boxes at the bottom for students to check off as they complete other assignments for which there are no student notebook pages.
 This helps children take on personal responsibility for completing all assignments....

 Copywork and dictation are important techniques used in this program.
-Some student pages with models to copy as well as lined space to do the copying are found on the CD-ROM but most copywork is done from assigned literature.
+Some student pages have models to copy as well as lined space to do the copying, but most copywork is done from assigned literature.
 Parents should adjust the amount of copywork as needed for each child.
-Complete directions for copywork are in the main books.
+Complete directions for copywork are in the course books.

 Real books are used throughout the courses.
-A list of required resources is at the front of the first book, divided into lists for volume 1 and volume 2 so you can purchase what you a need a semester at a time....
+A list of required resources is at the front of the first book, divided into lists for each unit so you can purchase what you as you go....

 Language arts coverage is quite comprehensive including spelling, vocabulary, composition, grammar (informal rather than formal), public speaking/oral presentation, and reading comprehension.
 Some of these assignments focus on skill coverage, but as often as possible they tie to the lesson theme.